Board of Trustees

 More specific duties include long-range planning; review of development plans; approval of the annual budget; approval of user rates; approval of contracts and agreements with engineers, contractors, consultants, other public bodies, etc.; approval of revisions to District rules and regulations; approval of bond elections and closings; review of monthly financials; and more.
 The District’s management and staff report their activities to the Board on a monthly basis.

 The Board is not involved in overseeing on-site wastewater systems that serve one private home or business.
 On-site systems are inspected by the Boone County Health Department.

 The board meets every third Tuesday of the month at 5:30 pm.
-The meetings are held in the conference room of the District Office at 1314 N. 7th St. in Columbia.
-Meetings are currently offered virtually as well.
+2022 Meetings will be held at the Boone County Commission Chambers located at 801 E Walnut St. Meetings are currently offered virtually as well.
 Past BCRSD Meeting Agendas and Minutes listed below.

 Interested in becoming a Board member?